buddhist-uni/buddhist-uni.github.io/_content/canon/sn2.6.md

 > … the god Kāmada said to the Buddha, “It’s too hard, Blessed One!
 It’s just too hard!”

-The deity Kāmada addresses the Buddha with a series of cryptic statements lamenting the difficulty of spiritual practice.
+The deity Kāmada addresses the Buddha with a series of cryptic statements lamenting the difficulty of spiritual practice.
 The Buddha agrees, but points out that true practitioners do it even though it’s hard.